gammapy/gammapy-meetings/dev-meetings/2026/2026-02-20/README.md

 # Gammapy Developer Meeting
  * Friday, February 20, 2026, at 2 pm (CET)
  * Gammapy Developer Meeting on Zoom (direct link on Slack)
-Attendees:
+Attendees: Tomas Bylund (TB), Livia Silvia Rocha (LR),  Regis Terrier (RT), Daniel Morcuende (DM), Basmala Hekal (BH), Marie-Sophie Carrasco (MC), Natthan Pigoux (NP), Quentin Remy (QR), Bruno Khelifi (BK), Katharina Egg (KE)

 # Agenda
 ## General information

+### Next coding sprint
-- Next coding sprint: Paris, April 27 to 30th [See page](https://github.com/gammapy/gammapy-meetings/tree/master/coding-sprints/2026-04-APC)
+Paris, April 27 to 30th [See page](https://github.com/gammapy/gammapy-meetings/tree/master/coding-sprints/2026-04-APC)

+### Gammapy Release 2.1
+March 13, next week we will tag a release candidate.
+Many issues and PRs to solve before then!

 ## [Open issues](https://github.com/gammapy/gammapy/issues)
+PR [#6409](https://github.com/gammapy/gammapy/pull/6409),  solving an issue where the minimiser could get beyond the bounds of the prior and then get irrecoverably stuck.
+However the automatic tests revealed an design issue where at serialisation time the priors are expected to have a prior because they are inheriting from `Parameter`.
+This needs a proper solution, in a separate PR.

 ## [Bugs](https://github.com/orgs/gammapy/projects/36)